Poolitzer/poolitzer.github.io/_pages/starting.md

 `pip install dreamgraph`

-You can also clone this project from GitHub and generate your own instance, because you just can ;P
+You can also clone this project from GitHub and generate your own instance, because you like things complicated ;P
 ```
 git clone https://github.com/JasurbekNURBOYEV/DreamGraph.git